 With more technologies to choose from and greater advancements, closed captioning standards have reached new levels.
 The benefits are extensive.
-Closed captioning is transforming video and audio accessibility.
+Closed captioning software is transforming video and audio accessibility.

 Accessibility tools for the hard of hearing

 In addition to captioning services, it’s important to consider the devices that hard of hearing individuals rely on.

 In developed countries, 95% of the Deaf community utilize a smartphone to eliminate the communication-related obstacles they face in day-to-day life.
 There are a number of applications available which contribute.
 These apps include Ava, which instantly transcribes conversations within a group, and Sound Amplifier.

 Mobile devices also feature various functionalities for individuals with hearing impairement.
 Basic options include volume control, RTT and TTY protocols configuration to use live text as calls, vibration and visible alerts.
 Some phones also incorporate hearing aid compatibility and live captioning service.